LincolnAuster/disorg/README.md

 00:00
 01/20/2021
 ```
-The `-W` flag can be passed to list wiki files (.wi plain text files) in alphabetical order similarly.
+The `-W` flag can be passed to list wiki files (.wi plain text files) similarly in alphabetical order.

 For a detailed view of one item (wiki or event), the name can be passed to the script (as a single argument: `"OCS25 Readings"` over `OCS25 Readings`).